-Bitcoin network uses a proof-of-work algorithm, which is quite energy intensive, so always consider your local costs if you’re interested in mining Bitcoin.
+Bitcoin uses a proof-of-work algorithm, which is quite energy intensive, so you should always consider your local costs.

 The average cost of electricity is about $0.14 KW/h, but this varies a lot.
-For example, if you live in Germany, you’re paying about $0.35, and if we compare this to Russia, where it’s $0.06 KW/h, it doesn’t take Einstein to work out it’s much more profitable to mine Bitcoin in Russia.
+For example, if you live in Germany, you’re paying about $0.35.
+Compare Germany to Russia, where it’s $0.06 KW/h, it doesn’t take Einstein to work out it’s much more profitable to mine Bitcoin in Russia.

 But going on the average price of $0.14 and using the Antminer S19 Pro as an example let’s work out the electricity costs for mining 1 BTC.

 We know the S19 Pro uses 3250W to run, which costs a rough estimate of $10 a day at average prices.
-Running this year round it would cost about $3650 just to run.
+Running this device year-round it would cost about $3650 just to run.

 Being a solo miner, however, you have to join a mining pool, even if you have the most powerful mining rig.

-Joining a mining pool means you’ll join thousands of other miners, combining your hashrate, making it much more likely you’ll win some BTC block reward.
+Joining a mining pool means you’ll join thousands of other miners, and combine your Bitcoin hashrate.
+This makes it much more likely you’ll win some BTC block reward.

 Of course there’s a charge for being part of the mining pool, so this is also eats into your mining profits.
-Each mining pool has different costs, and reading a good review of the best mining pools is a necissity, but the average fees are about 2% of your earnings.
+Each mining pool has different costs, so reading a good review of the best mining pools is a necessity, but the average fees are about 2% of your earnings.

 Bringing It Altogether

-Is Bitcoin mining profitable in 2020?
 As we know we have a few factors to take into account.
-But going by the cost of an Antminer S19 Pro, which is $2850, then add the average cost of electricity for a year will be $3650 (much more in most of western Europe).
+But going by the cost of an Antminer S19 Pro, which is $2850, then add the average cost of electricity for a year: $3650 (much more in most of western Europe).

 So the cost of your mining rig and electricity for a year would be about $6650.
-With our S19 Pro, we would earn about $0.3335 BTC in a year, which at today’s price of $9487, it works out at about $3167.
+With an S19 Pro, you would earn about $0.3335 BTC in a year, which at today’s price of $9487, it works out at about $3167.
 Less 2% for mining pool costs, it works out at $3103 return.

-So buying a new Antminer S19 Pro and getting started would see your first year return a loss of $3547.
-Seemingly not a good investment.
+So, buying a new Antminer S19 Pro and getting started would see your first year return a loss of $3547.
+Not very profitable on the face of it.

-However, your second year would be cheaper, because you wouldn’t need to buy a new rig, so if we even out the price of the rig over two years, the annual cost would be about $5075 – working out at an annual loss of $1972.
+However, your second year would be cheaper, because you wouldn’t need to buy a new mining device.
+So, if we even out the price of the device over two years, the annual cost would be about $5075 – working out at an annual loss of $1972.

 And even if we take the cost of the mining rig out of the equation (not that we should), at today’s price we still have a negative return of -$547.